 Our vacations consists of trips to see family and a season tickets to a theme park 5 hours away.
 This year, since we knew we were going to be pinching pennies, we decided to forgo the season tickets.

-We aren’t saving a ton on money because as vacation go, it really is quite affordable but the ticket purchase and gas costs for driving there several times save us hundreds of dollars.
+We aren’t saving a ton on money because as far as vacations go, it really is quite affordable but the ticket purchase and gas costs for driving there several times still will save us hundreds of dollars.
 If you take bigger vacations, this could equal thousands of dollars.

 6. Shop Your Closet